 I would add one more place to “my best of Sumatra” list: Sabang Island.
 It’s a unique paradise island close to Banda Aceh.
 Why unique?
 It’s not often to see island with cristal clear water, amazing beaches and all those under Sharia law!
 When I got there, I just wanted to put on my bikini and drink a beer under the palm tree, but that was not possible.
 Strict Muslim rules didn’t even allow to swim on Thursday afternoon/Friday morning to respect the holy day for Islam.

 However, I don’t want to discourage you, there are still little “tourist zones”, which are more liberal.
-The island is perfect for snorkeling and one of the greatest spot for diving in Indonesia.
+The island is perfect for snorkeling and very popular spot for diving in Indonesia together with Komodo, Raja Ampat or Sulawesi and many other islands.
 Just loved to go around by motorbike and see the views, volcano, waterfall or jump into the hot spring.
 Sunset are just stunning, while on western side of the island.
 Highly recommended!

 Other parts of the island